sunnythaper/ansible_homelab/collections/ansible_collections/sunlabs/archlinux/roles/cracklib/README.md

-cracklib
+libpwquality
 ========

-Install and configure cracklib
+Install and configure libpwquality